How Much Does Sidewalk or Patio Repair Cost in 2025?

 If you notice an area of your patio or sidewalk is crumbling, it’s important to call a contractor right away.
 The crumbling will only continue to worsen as rainwater enters into any cracks, and it can pose a safety hazard to your family, guests, and pedestrians.

-Simple cracks in a sidewalk and patio are inexpensive to fix, especially in concrete surfaces.
+Simple cracks in a sidewalk and patio are inexpensive to fix, especially on concrete surfaces.
 The cost ranges from $8 to $11 per square foot for a professional, but mild cracks are an easy DIY fix.

 The type of repair work needed can ultimately affect the overall price you’ll pay to fix your patio or sidewalk.
 In the table below, we look at four common patio and sidewalk repair costs per square foot.

-Contractors typically charge $3 to $25 per square foot for mudjacking, though the price is more often on the low end.
-The cost of mudjacking reaches the high end when slabjacking is involved (raising solid concrete slabs).
+Mudjacking is the standard process that contractors use to raise sunken concrete.
+Contractors typically charge $3 to $8 per square foot for mudjacking, though the price is more often on the low end.
+The cost of mudjacking reaches the high end when slabjacking (raising solid concrete slabs) is involved.

-Sealing a sidewalk or patio costs from $3 to $11 per square foot.
+Sealing a sidewalk or patio costs from $1.35 to $2.50 per square foot.
 This is a cost-effective task that can protect the patio or sidewalk from water damage, UV rays, road salt, and de-icer.
 When you seal pavers or stone walkways, you can even protect their colors.
 Sealing is important for prolonging the life of your sidewalk or patio surface and can prevent cracks from growing.

 Hauling away old materials generally costs $1.50 to $2 per square foot.
 Alternatively, you can rent a dumpster for about $400 if your contractor did not include this in their scope of work.